Law Firm Data Strategy and Modernization

 Law firms possess a unique advantage for embracing data-driven approaches and emerging technologies like generative AI due to their reliance on meticulous documentation, logical coherence, and the precise recording of activities relative to each client engagement – providing vast opportunity for converting various data and document repositories into engines of intelligence.

-Join us as we learn about Gunderson Dettmer’s data journey as they like many firms, face a unique opportunity to transform themselves into some of the most data-driven organizations in the world.
+Join us for a conversational "fireside chat" as we delve into Gunderson Dettmer’s data journey as they like many firms, face a unique opportunity to transform themselves into some of the most data-driven organizations in the world.

 Gunderson is several years into their own data warehouse and analytics journey and during this fireside chat will focus on: